tcatapano/snac_ead_to_cpf/readme.md

 The system expects to find the EAD finding aids in "/data/source".
 See variable eadPath in eadToCpf.xsl.
 The full path for the first EAD finding aid above is:

+> maybe it would be better to have the data /source directory be in the repo ?
+Show an example of how to change the variable in in stylesheet?

     /data/source/findingAids/aao/ccp_center_for_creative_photography/CCPAG4.xml